-Anyways, once I delved into the personal finance blog world, I quickly realized that blog posts were something people paid money for – real, substantial amounts of money.
+Once I dived into the personal finance blog world, I quickly realized that blog posts were something people paid money for—real, substantial amounts of money.
 None of this silly 5-cents-a-survey crap that I had been doing before.

 This was a game-changer for me.
 I had been writing blogs for a few months now, for free.
 Would I be able to actually charge money for it?